Skip to Content

 Despite what you may hear from growers on each side of the fence, there is no “better” way to grow microgreens.
 Microgreens grow incredibly well hydroponically and in soil.
 Each method has its pros and cons.

-No matter where you grow them, your microgreens will have more or less the same flavor, color, and yield.
+No matter where you grow them, your microgreens will have more or less the same color, yield, flavor, and nutritional value.

 Whether you choose soil or soil-free depends on your personal needs and limitations.